AleksanderWK/LCI-Dashboard/backend/readme.md

 ### Tobii Pro X3-120 (Stationary Eye Tracker)

+#### Installation

 1. Install the official [Eye Tracker Manager](https://www.tobiipro.com/product-listing/eye-tracker-manager/) from Tobii Pro.
 2. Run the installed program and follow the instructions on the screen.
 When asked, install the drivers for the correct eye tracker (Tobii Pro X3-120).

+#### Usage

+1. Connect the eye tracker to the computer by USB.
-3. When the eye tracker is up and running, make sure to calibrate it by pressing the "Calibrate" button and follow the instructions.
+2. Make sure the eye tracker is calibrated by pressing the "Calibrate" button in the Eye Tracker Manager for the correct eye tracker and follow the instructions.
-4. Close the Eye Tracker Manager.
+3. Close the Eye Tracker Manager (not necessary to have this open during program execution).

-### ???
-(Mobile Eye Tracker)
+### Tobii Pro Glasses 2 (Mobile Eye Tracker)

 ...

 ### Empatica E4 (wristband)

+#### Installation

 1. Create an account and log in to https://www.empatica.com/connect/login.php.
 2. Go to https://www.empatica.com/connect/developer.php.